spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

 ### 3.1.
 End-User Flow
 - **Secure Login:** Users log in with a unique email and company ID provided by their HR manager.
 - **Profile Creation:** A guided form to collect personal and demographic information that helps tailor the AI recommendations (e.g., marital status, dependents, location).
 - **Assessment Form (Exit Details):** A dynamic form where users input details about their specific exit situation (e.g., final day, severance deadlines, benefits information).
 This form is populated with any data pre-filled by their HR manager.
+For date-related questions where the user may not know the answer (e.g., specific coverage end dates), they have the option to select "I'm not sure" to proceed.
 - **Personalized AI Dashboard:**
     - **Timeline View:** An interactive, AI-generated timeline that visualizes all critical deadlines and recommended actions based on the user's profile and assessment data.
     - **Categorized Recommendations:** Tasks are categorized (e.g., Healthcare, Finances, Legal, Job Search) and sorted by urgency.